2021 Employer Health Benefits Survey

 - The survey asks firms that do not offer health benefits several questions, including whether they have offered insurance or shopped for insurance in the recent past, their most important reasons for not offering coverage, and their opinion on whether their employees would prefer an increase in wages or health insurance if additional funds were available to increase their compensation.
 Because such a small percentage of large firms report not offering health benefits, we present responses for small non-offering firms only.

 - The cost of health insurance remains the primary reason cited by firms for not offering health benefits.
-Among small firms not offering health benefits, 37% cite high cost as “the most important reason” for not doing so.
-Other factors include “the firm is too small” (20%), employees are covered by another health plan (including a spouse’s plan) (17%) and “most employees are part-time or temporary workers” (11%).
-Few small firms indicate that they do not offer because they believe employees will get a better deal on the health insurance exchanges (4%) [Figure 2.13].
+Among small firms not offering health benefits, 30% cite high cost as “the most important reason” for not doing so.
+Other factors include employees are covered by another health plan (including a spouse’s plan) (21%), “the firm is too small” (25%), and “most employees are part-time or temporary workers” (7%).
+Few small firms indicate that they do not offer because they believe employees will get a better deal on the health insurance exchanges (1%) [Figure 2.14].

 - Some small non-offering firms have either offered health insurance in the past five years or shopped for health insurance in the past year.

-- Seven percent of small non-offering firms have offered health benefits in the past five years, lower than the percentage reported last year or in recent years [Figure 2.14].
-We will monitor this percentage to determine if this is a single-year change or a new and different level.
+- Twelve percent of small non-offering firms have offered health benefits in the past five years, similar to than the percentage reported last year [Figure 2.15].

-- Seventeen percent of small non-offering firms have shopped for coverage in the past year, similar to the percentage last year (14%) [Figure 2.14].
+- Ten percent of small non-offering firms have shopped for coverage in the past year, similar to the percentage last year (17%) [Figure 2.15].

-- Sixty-nine percent of small firms not offering health benefits believed that their employees would prefer a two dollar per hour increase in wages rather than health insurance.
+- Seventy-four percent of small firms not offering health benefits believed that their employees would prefer a two dollar per hour increase in wages rather than health insurance.
 [Figure 2.16].